esluyter/ESTimeline/README.md

   - VSTPlugin for adding VST effects to mixing chain
   - ddwPlug -- simplify bus routing for modulation
   - clothesline -- put whole .scd files on the timeline

-## Issues
-1. Although I've tried to make it pleasant, the GUI based code editing environment does not syntax highlight, autocomplete, etc -- for this reason I've added "Open in IDE" / "Copy from IDE" buttons as necessary.
-    - Solution would be to someday add a Qt code view to core SC
-2. When there are lots of quick zig-zags, high-resolution envelope drawing makes the GUI freeze up
-    - to avoid this I have extremely pixelated the envelope drawing when zoomed in.
-Solution would be to someday add a better Qt envelope view to core sc.
-3. There is a limit to the complexity of a timeline created using SCLang (i.e. by evaluating `ESTimeline([ESTrack([....`) -- it may only contain max 256 functions.
-    - to avoid this I have created a light custom file format that compiles complex timeline structures from the inside out

 <br />
 </details>